Abfar90/OpenMindsForum/README.md

 # OpenMindsForum

 In this project, we were tasked with creating an anonymous forum using ASP.NET with the MVC pattern.
 The data was stored in a database (MSSQL studio 18) using Entity Framework.
+I used an open source bootstrap template for the design (https://bootswatch.com/lux/).

 ## Requirements: